gdbroman/broman.blog/_posts/2020/2021-01-07-dont-aspire-be.md

 permalink: dont-aspire-be
 ---

-Instead of saying it is your *dream* to be a musician - play!
-Instead of naming yourself an "aspiring writer", just write.
+Instead of dreaming of being a musician, play.
+Instead of being an aspiring writer, write.

 This aspirational tic seems to be particularly common in creative fields where qualifications are vague.
 Never would anyone say they're an aspiring MD - you either are one, or *get away from the operating table!*